Project #4 - Concurrency Control

 Isolation Level

-• For REPEATABLE_READ, a transaction should take and hold S locks for all read operations until it commits or aborts.
+, a transaction should take and hold S locks for all read operations until it commits or aborts. - For

-• For READ_COMMITTED, a transaction should take S locks for all read operations, but can release them immediately.
+, a transaction should take S locks for all read operations, but can release them immediately. - For

 SeqScan Executor

-• In Init, take a table lock.
-Get an iterator by using MakeEagerIterator instead of MakeIterator.
-(MakeIterator is introduced to avoid the Halloween problem in Project 3's UpdateExecutor, but you do not need it now.)
+is introduced to avoid the Halloween problem in Project 3's UpdateExecutor, but you do not need it now.) - In

 Insert Executor